 Wild pigs by nature are free-ranging opportunistic, adaptable, non-indigenous omnivores.
 They are intelligent, prolific and are very destructive.
 They have been known to cause extensive damage of over billions of dollars annually to neighborhoods, farm land, crops, and the ecosystem; and the spread of multiple diseases.
 The USDA, June 2013, "the wild pig carries over 30 diseases and 37 parasites which can be transmitted to people, crops, pets, livestock and wildlife".
 Not only will wild pigs feast on field crops such as corn, milo, rice, peanuts, hay, turf and wheat - there’s not a crop they won’t eat, but have been known to be very efficient predators as well.
 They will prey on young livestock and small animals.
 A hungry adult wild pig is an aggressive, destructive and sometimes very capable predator.
 And, equally important, other than man, have NO natural or significant predators.

 Two major concerns about feral swine shared by professional wildlife managers and livestock officials as well as livestock producers are:

-1. That feral swine are known to be very adaptable, intelligent having a high reproductive capability with little or no predators and, because of their feeding habits and behavior, can significantly impact wild ecosystems; and
+1. That feral swine are known to be very adaptable, intelligent animal having a high reproductive capability with little or no predators and, because of their feeding habits and behavior, can significantly impact wild ecosystems; and

 Introducing - the "WPF Targeted Feeder"

-Our patent pending "Targeted Feeder" was developed specifically for the wild pig problem – it only targets the feral or wild pig.
+Our patented "Targeted Feeder" was developed specifically for the wild pig problem – it only targets the feral or wild pig.
 Other animals such as bear, deer, raccoons, foxes and etc. are prevented from feeding.
 Only the feral pig by design can activate our feeder.
 See "Our Feeder" regarding additional information.

 State and Federal agencies, and University publications, studies and articles that may be of interest regarding the wild pig control, growth, and their economic damages.